 The Musculoskeletal Research Pilot Grant Program will make funds available to support pilot research in musculoskeletal biology.
 Funding is provided by the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) via the MiMHC Center.
 Proposals may involve biomedical science, clinical physiology and pathophysiology, health services research, studies on patient reported outcomes, or behavioral and social science research.
 The MiMHC Center has a particular interest in studies that, if successful, might improve health and independence throughout life.

 P&F Grant applications for 2023 is now open.
 Submit completed applications to Natalie Mijal (email@example.com) by December 1, 2022.
-Recipients of the 2022 grant awards will be announced in early 2022.
+Recipients of the 2023 grant awards will be announced in early 2023.